SEUZFY/Reconstruct_3D_Geometry/README.md

 **Method**:

+After retrieving the 3D points, they can be re-projected back to image planes(image_0 and image_1 respectively), the following equation is used to evaluate the results:

 $\frac{\sum \sqrt{\left ( \Delta x \right )^2 + \left ( \Delta y \right )^2}}{N(points)}$

 $\Delta x$: obtained `x` coordinate $-$ original `x` coordinate